phpMussel/phpMussel/_docs/readme.EN.txt

  <http://www.phishtank.com/>, NLNetLabs <http://nlnetlabs.nl/> and others, and
  special thanks to all those supporting the project, to anyone else that I may have otherwise forgotten to mention, and to you, for using the script.
- For comments, feedback, suggestions, help, technical support or similar, you can email me via <phpmussel@gamejaunt.com>, contact me via my website contact form located at <http://www.gamejaunt.com/contact.php> or participate in the community discussion forums for phpMussel hosted by Spambot Security. :-)

  This document and its associated package can be downloaded for free from Sourceforge <http://sourceforge.net/projects/phpmussel/>.